What are the best stops between Cancun and Tulum?

 The ancient Maya ruins of Muyil are also nearby.
-So, if you still have some time to spare, then you should also head there.
+So, if you still have time to spare, you should also head there.

 As much as they are not as striking as the Coba ruins, they are still worth checking out.
 And, there’s a high chance you will have them all to yourself, considering they don’t attract many visitors.

-As much as the town of Tulum doesn’t sit directly on the beach, there are plenty of lush and pristine beaches nearby, which you can explore on a day trip.
+As much as Tulum doesn’t sit directly on the beach, plenty of lush and pristine beaches are nearby, which you can explore on a day trip.
 One of the most popular in the area is Paradise Beach, considered one of the most scenic in the country.

 You can get to this beach in your car from Tulum town.

 Alternatively, you can leave your car in town and walk here or hire a bike.
-It will take you approximately 20 minutes on a bike or an hour or so to walk here.
+Walking here will take approximately 20 minutes on a bike or an hour or so.

 You can then spend your time here swimming and sunbathing.
-Also, there are lots of great restaurants nearby, where you can grab some food or drinks, as you enjoy the gorgeous views all around.
+Also, there are many great restaurants nearby, where you can grab some food or drinks, as you enjoy the gorgeous views.

-Some of the other beaches that you can explore during your day trip from Cancun to Tulum include Playa Paraiso, Playa Las Palmas, Playa Ruinas, Santa Fe and Mirador Tulum.
+Some other beaches you can explore during your day trip from Cancun to Tulum include Playa Paraiso, Playa Las Palmas, Playa Ruinas, Santa Fe and Mirador Tulum.